 - Wash your hands with soap and water.

-- Hook the rim of your diaphragm with a finger to
+- Hook the rim of your diaphragm with a finger to break the seal.

 - Pull your diaphragm down and out.

-- Wash your diaphragm with soap and water
+- Wash it with soap and water.

 - Let it air dry.

-may be easier to see damage if you hold your diaphragm up to a light.
-Use a
+Never use oil-based lubricants with your diaphragm, as they can damage the silicone.
+It’s also important to check your diaphragm for damage on a regular basis.
+It may be easier to see damage if you hold your diaphragm up to a light.

 - have a baby